CarlosIgreda/Portfolio-setup-and-mobile-first/README.md

 # 📖 Portfolio: add a contact form and finish the mobile version <a name="about-project"></a>

-In this project, I will add the desktop version of my portfolio website to my mobile version applying media queries.
-Using Flexbox, Grid layout, Enable button, Hover effect and Figma's template is required for this exercise.
-My goal here is to master all of the tools and best practices I learned about in previous steps.
-I will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!
+In this project, we have improved the accessibility using international standards.
+Our goal here is to master all of the tools and best practices we have learned about in previous steps.
+We will be using them in all Microverse projects and most likely in our future jobs as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>